hellguz/CAD_Copilot/README.md

 This project is a deep dive into sequence modeling for generative CAD.
 Inspired by how GitHub Copilot completes code, **Floorplan Copilot** aims to autocomplete architectural drawings.
 The core idea is to treat a floorplan not as a static image, but as a sequential series of drawing commands (polylines) and train a Transformer model to predict the next point, line, or even an entire room.

-The model is trained on thousands of real-world floorplan SVGs, learning the underlying "language" of architectural design—from the high-level structure of walls and rooms down to the placement of windows and fixtures.

 ### 🚀 Core Features

 -   **SVG Data Pipeline:** A robust pipeline to parse, clean, and process complex SVG floorplans into a model-ready format.